nathan-i-martin/react-ui-breakpoints/README.md

 ```
 The component above is what we like to call a *dynamic component*.
 Instead of directly returning JSX.
 We hold multiple *view components* and then dynamically return them as the breakpoints are met!

-Let's also review a version which has state:
+Let's also review a version that has state:
 ```typescript
 const ExampleComponent = () => {
     const [ something, setSomething ]: [ string, Function ] = useState('');